 It deteriorates over time.

-Since the wood will be exposed to different weather conditions over time, they begin to slowly deteriorate in strength.
+Since the wood will be exposed to different weather conditions over time, it begins to slowly deteriorate in strength.
 Rainfall, snow, and sunshine all contribute to this.

 To keep the wood in its pristine condition, you must perform routine maintenance on it, at least once a year.
 Staining is a great way to keep the wood in good condition for an extended period.